ocaml/dune/doc/quick-start.rst

 step with ``dune exec ./hello_world.bc``.
 This byte-code version allows the usage of ``ocamldebug``.

-Setting the OCaml compilation flags globally
+Setting the OCaml Compilation Flags Globally
 ============================================

 Write this ``dune`` file at the root of your project: